We’ve all had it happen. Whether you have allergies or not, you have had one of those sneezing attacks.

-Some people sneeze a lot and nowadays with Covid-19 that can cause everyone around you to take a long hard look at you.
+Some people sneeze a lot and even nowadays with Covid-19 behind us that can cause everyone around you to take a long hard look at you.
 Follow the CDC guidelines for sneezing and coughing.

 Make sure you are sneezing into Kleenex or into your elbow.
 Don't forget to wash your hands too.

 What happens when you sneeze is a complex orchestration of many body parts pulling together to get whatever is irritating you OUT and NOW!
 When the nerve endings in your nasal passage detect something that isn’t supposed to be there, the nerves send the message to the sneeze center in the brain stem that there is an invader and it needs to go.